rgilks/writeo/docs/SPEC.md

 **Note**: Draft tracking metadata (`draftNumber`, `parentSubmissionId`, `draftHistory`) is stored in the `meta` field.
 These fields are populated by Server Actions when retrieving results, not by the API itself.

+**Draft History UI**: The frontend displays draft history with improved styling and deduplication logic.
+Each draft number appears only once, with scores displayed below the draft number.
+The UI uses flexbox layout for better responsiveness and visual hierarchy.

 **Response Codes:**

 - `200 OK` - Results returned (pending or success)